nardnahcalab/dell-ai/README.md

 > local machine, so it requires the relevant tooling (`docker`, `kubectl`, or
 > `helm`) to be installed and configured.

+## Deployment registry

+Successful deployments are recorded in a **deployment registry** so they can be listed, inspected, and torn down later.
+The registry has two scopes:

+- **Local** — `.dell-ai-deployments.json` in the current working directory
+- **Global** — `~/.config/dell-ai/deployments.json` (user-wide)

+Each entry stores the endpoint, engine, container ID or Kubernetes deployment name, assigned GPUs, and a timestamp.
+When listing deployments (e.g. via `dell-ai status`), running Dell Enterprise Hub Docker containers that are not yet tracked are **auto-discovered** and added, and registry entries whose Docker containers are no longer running are pruned automatically.

+Use `dell-ai models undeploy -m <model_id>` to stop the underlying container or Kubernetes deployment and remove its registry entry.

 ## Environment variables

 `dell-ai` can store configuration as environment variables in two scopes: